mihon-ocr/mihon-ocr/CONTRIBUTING.md

 ---

-Thanks for your interest in contributing to Mihon!
+Thanks for your interest in contributing to MihonOCR!

 # Code contributions